 Draw a vertical line at time.
 Its color is composed from three hexadecimal numbers specifying the rgb color components (00 is off, FF is maximum) red, green and blue followed by an optional alpha.
 Optionally, a legend box and string is printed in the legend section. time may be a number or a variable from a VDEF.
 It is an error to use vnames from DEF or CDEF here.
 Dashed lines can be drawn using the dashes modifier.
 See LINE for more details.

 Draw a horizontal line at value.
 HRULE acts much like LINE except that will have no effect on the scale of the graph.
-If a HRULE is outside the graphing area it will just not be visible.
+If a HRULE is outside the graphing area it will just not be visible and it will not appear in the legend by default.

 Draw a line of the specified width onto the graph. width can be a floating point number.
 If the color is not specified, the drawing is done 'invisibly'.
 This is useful when stacking something else on top of this line.
 Also optional is the legend box and string which will be printed in the legend section if specified.
 The value can be generated by DEF, VDEF, and CDEF.
 If the optional STACK modifier is used, this line is stacked on top of the previous element which can be a LINE or an AREA.